COS301-SE-2025/Hands-Up/README.md

       I’m a detail-oriented developer with expertise in API design and system integration, as well as experience in Azure development.
 I have specialized in building RESTful APIs using OpenAPI specifications and have hands-on experience with Node.js and Docker, enabling seamless, adaptable deployments across diverse environments.
 Throughout this project, I have also gained experience with Python and its machine learning libraries, such as scikit-learn and TensorFlow.
       <br><br>
       Over the past few years, I’ve developed valuable skills in group dynamics and leadership, further strengthened by my participation in the GirlCode Hackathon and vacation work with BBD.
 These opportunities helped me refine my collaborative skills, apply my technical knowledge in real-world scenarios, and contribute meaningfully in team-driven environments.
       <br><br>
-      Outside of tech, I’m an adrenaline junkie who loves piercings (currently 11 and counting)  and lives by the philosophy: reset and restart — a mindset that emphasizes that it’s okay to start over, no matter how many times you need to, even during those long debugging sessions.
-      <br><br>
       <a href="https://github.com/k-aff" style="text-decoration: none; margin-right: 10px; display: inline-block; vertical-align: middle;">
         <img src="https://skillicons.dev/icons?i=github"/>